libp2p/docs/content/concepts/content-routing.md

 - Creating a resilient, scalable, and optimal routing protocol that is resistant to Sybil attacks and node churn while being future-proof.

-Content requests are made in content addressing through the CID.
-If we want to retrieve a file, we send a general request to the network with the CID.
+When retrieving a file using content-addressing, the network identifies the file by its Content ID (CID).

 In libp2p, content routing is used for advertising content-addressed chunks of data.
 There exists a content routing interface with operations that allows for content lookups.

-Peer routing schemes may be required to find the peers on the network based on the content routing protocol; DHT-based routing is an example of this, where a DHT is used as a namespace that contains peer information about how to contact different peers on the network.
-See the peer routing guide for more details.
+DHTs are also commonly used for resolving Peer IDs to addresses, which is separate from Content Routing.
+See the Peer Routing Guide for more details.

 <!-- add when published -->